Mark Your Calendars: We Know When The

 Mark your iCals and send a save-the-date in the group chat: Netflix has announced the premiere date for new Gilmore Girls episodes.

-Get ready to return to all the homiest Stars Hollow haunts when Gilmore Girls: A Year In The Life premieres November 25 at 12:01 a.m.
-Pacific time, according to Deadline.
+Get ready to return to all the homiest Stars Hollow haunts when Gilmore Girls: A Day In The Life premieres November 25, according to Deadline.

-Get ready to return to all the homiest Stars Hollow haunts when Gilmore Girls: A Year In The Life premieres November 25 at 12:01 a.m.
-Pacific time, according to Deadline.
+Get ready to return to all the homiest Stars Hollow haunts when Gilmore Girls: A Day In The Life premieres November 25, according to Deadline.

 In a clip announcing the return date, all the Gilmore Girls hot spots get some screen time.
 Then, the focus is on the familiar cadence of an exchange between Rory and Lorelai.